 Proficient in reading, writing and mathematics.

-Physical ability to perform essential functions of the position with or without reasonable accommodation.
+Physical ability to perform essential functions of the position, as noted below, with or without reasonable accommodation.

 Salary is commensurate with qualifications and experience.